Migrating from nginx to Angie#

 that relies on a packaged version of Angie.

-If you're dealing with containers,
+If you're working with containers,

-virtual machines, custom paths, or modules,
+virtual machines, custom paths, or

-from our repos;
+from our repositories;

 the configuration